 Exactly five years ago, in a coffee shop in downtown Washington D.C., the idea of this project was conceived by two Yemeni friends, Sama'a and Lamiss.

-They were weary of the way Yemen was and continues to be depicted in the media as a dangerous place, with images of destruction, famine, and death.
+They were wary of the way Yemen was and continues to be depicted in the media as a dangerous place, with images of destruction, famine, and death.
 The friends felt compelled to showcase a side that genuinely reflects the resilient and generous spirit of the Yemeni people.
 In their encounters with Americans who visited or lived in Yemen, many had numerous fond memories of its culture, food, traditions, and community.

 The commonality in all the stories proves that we, Americans and Yemenis alike, are much more similar than we think.